Basic Approach of Compliance and Risk Management

 Initiatives to Raise Employees’ Awareness and Monitoring

-- Implementation of employee education on the revised Fujifilm Group Charter for Corporate Behavior and Code of Conduct at a global level (Fujifilm Group)
+- Providing education on the Fujifilm Group Charter for Corporate Behavior and Code of Conduct at a global level and obtaining Declaration of Compliance (Fujifilm Group)

-- Implementation of the Harassment Awareness Survey for domestic employees (Fujifilm Group)
+- Implementation of Fraud prevention Training and discussions at each workplace for domestic executive officers and employees (Fujifilm Group)